karkman/MMB-117_EnvironmentalMicrobiology/Exercises/QCandTrimming.md

 cp /scratch/project_XXX/DATA/*.fastq.gz 01_RAW/
 ```

-Make a list of all sample names.
+Check how many files were copied and does that correspond to what we should have.

+If all is good, make a list of all sample names.
+The one-liner first lists all R1 files, then splits each name by "-" and prints the 2nd and 3rd fields to file called `sample_names.txt`.
 After creating the file, you can check the content of it.

 ```bash
 ls 01_RAW/*R1*.fastq.gz | cut -d "-" -f 2,3 > sample_names.txt